 Open then tree to see the content of your new database.

 Congratulation.
 You have connected yourself to the new database.

 Switch back to the Java perspective.
 Create a folder "scripts".
-Right-click on it, select New -> Other and SQL Development and SQL File.
+Right-click on it, select.

 Maintain the folder "scripts" as a target, name the file "myscript.sql" and maintain the connection you have created earlier.